Alacranes de Durango: Renaissance in Segunda División

 The team began its new stage with a squad made up mainly of young players who had been trained at the club.
 In May 2013, the team won the Torneo Clausura, for which it won the right to play in the play-off for promotion to the Liga Premier de Ascenso (third level of Mexican soccer).
 In the series Durango was defeated by Académicos de Atlas, however, because Académicos did not have the right to promote from the category, its place was occupied by Durango.

 On 18 December 2021, the team won the Torneo Apertura 2021 of Serie A after defeating Inter Playa del Carmen with a global score of 1-0, thus ensuring their place in the play-off for promotion to the Liga de Expansión MX, new second level.

 After winning the third title in this division, the team managed to equal the Mexican record for most games in a row without losing at home, adding 29 games undefeated in the Estadio Francisco Zarco for which Durango tied the record for the clubs Pachuca and Tigres UANL.
 On April 1, 2022, the team surpassed the established mark and became the Mexican club with the longest time undefeated at home by adding 30 games without losing at home.

 Promotion to Liga de Expansión MX

 On May 15, 2022 Durango won the Serie A season championship after defeating Mazorqueros F.C., Torneo Clausura 2022 champion, with an aggregate score of 2–5.
 After the Serie A victory, the team was considered as a participant in the certification process to aspire to a place in the Liga de Expansión MX, finally, on June 14, 2022, the club's promotion to the second category of Mexican soccer was confirmed.
+However, the team only remained for one season in the second–tier, on June 29, 2023 the team was dropped from the league due to having financial problems, also Durango only had the status of guest club and was not a full member of the League, so the club was subject to greater control of compliance with the obligations with respect to other clubs in the division.
+The team re-joined the Liga Premier – Serie A on July 18, 2023.